Karobben/Bio_tools/README.md

 |P54366|Gsc|Homeobox protein goosecoid|Drosophila melanogaster (Fruit fly)|Appears to regulate regional development of specific tissues.
 Can rescue axis polarity in UV-radiated Xenopus embryos.|
 |...|...|...|...|...|

-***PS: You might lost some ID duto the internet problem.
-My suggestion is Collecting the ID and run it again. ***
+***PS: You might lost some entries duto the internet problem.
+My suggestion is Collecting the entries and run it again. ***